Published on

 If you're a project management fanatic looking to collaborate with a team and want to create the central, go-to place for everything related to your projects, Notion might be for you.
 You'll be able to compile ideas in many different formats, from notes to wikis to Kanban boards, images, databases, and so much more.
 If versatility and creativity are the most important to you, Notion is the way to go.

-On the other hand, if you’re a more tech-savvy, crafty self-starter looking to build a solid foundation for an actual business, Airtable might be worth looking into.
+On the other hand, if you're a more tech-savvy, crafty self-starter looking to build a solid foundation for an actual business, Airtable might be worth looking into.
 The compelling database features of the platform will allow you to manage complex operations, collaborate with a large team, and create complex calculations.
-But most importantly, once coupled with a solution like Softr, Airtable will transform into a backend for customer-facing projects from a simple website to a fully functioning web app.
+But most importantly, once coupled with a solution like Softr, Airtable will transform into a backend for customer-facing projects, from a client portal to a fully functioning internal tool.

 Ultimately, because both platforms are so different, the choice will be based on each individual's requirements, personal preferences, and objectives.
 Since Notion and Airtable offer free plans, we can only recommend signing up and experimenting to find which one to adopt for your projects.